 Editor's note (March 2019): This blog was originally published in April 2017.
 It has been updated to include new insights and information regarding Amazon's rumored One Vendor.

 Amazon sells your products on a wholesale relationship.
-You send your inventory to Amazon, they control your pricing and your listing displays as "Ships from and sold by Amazon.com."
+Amazon sends you a purchase order, and you ship your inventory back.
+Under this agreement, Amazon gains ownership of your products and controls the pricing.
+Your listing will therefore display as "Ships from and sold by Amazon.com."

-You sell your products on Amazon's marketplace and you have Amazon fulfill your orders from their fulfillment centers (Fulfillment by Amazon, FBA) and/or you can fulfill orders from your own warehouse or 3rd party warehouses (Fulfillment by Merchant, FBM).
+You sell your products on Amazon as a marketplace merchant.
+Amazon's marketplace simply acts as another sales channel, through which you can list, price and sell any number of products.
+You're in charge of shipping and inventory.
+You're also in charge of maintaining a high seller score to maintain your right-to-sell.
+Note: You can choose to have Amazon fulfill your orders from their fulfillment centers via Fulfillment by Amazon (FBA) and/or you can fulfill orders from your own warehouse or third-party warehouse (Fulfillment by Merchant, FBM).

-As 3P sellers that control their own brand become successful, they are commonly approached by Amazon Retail about selling direct to Amazon (1P).
+When a 3P seller strikes gold on Amazon's marketplace, Amazon tends to take notice.
+Successful marketplace sellers are commonly approached by Amazon Retail about selling direct-to-Amazon (1P).
 This is a flattering proposition that should be carefully considered.
 As with anything, there are pros and cons.
-This article on 1P vs 3P by our friends at Buy Box Experts is extremely insightful.
+Here's a quick rundown.
+For more details, this article on 1P vs 3P by our friends at Buy Box Experts is extremely insightful.

-Many successful sellers (brands, manufacturers) find themselves in a hybrid arrangement with Amazon where they're selling a portion of their SKUs direct (1P) and the remainder on the marketplace (3P).
+Many successful sellers (brands, manufacturers) find themselves in a hybrid arrangement with Amazon.
+Under this model, they sell a portion of their SKUs direct to Amazon (1P) and the rest via the marketplace (3P).
 Amazon's merchandising teams are often selective about the SKUs that they decide to carry 1P.
-The math needs to make sense, this means some SKUs are left to be sold 3P if at all.
+The math needs to make sense.
+This means that some SKUs are left alone to be sold 3P.

 March 2019 Update